Exercise - Add a build badge

 You need to make a similar change to your project:

-- Navigate to Project settings in the left pane of your Azure DevOps project.
+- Navigate to Project settings from the bottom corner.

 - Under Pipelines, select Settings.